CommaderDavid/Merch-Site/README.md

 --------------------

 ##   Description
-This program is designed to
+This program is designed to create and show different merch for an merch store site.
+The user can create, edit, buy, restock, and delete any merch they create.
 --------------------

 ## 🛠️ Technologies Used

 This project uses the following technologies:

+- React
+- CSS
+- Javascript
--
+- CRUD

 -------------------